PoisotLab/MS_befwm_softwarenote/ms.md

 Community and ecosystem ecologists have long sought to understand the diversity, properties, and dynamics of multi-species assemblages.
-The characteristics of communities emerges in unpredictable ways because species influence one another through direct, and indirect, ecological interactions.
+The characteristics of communities emerge in unpredictable ways because species influence one another through direct, and indirect, ecological interactions.
 Seeing that the coexistence of populations is constrained in part by feeding interactions, models of the relationship between resources